-Boys and Girls Club
+Boys and Girls Club Request: \$25,000

-The DAC recommends the Boys and Girls Club be awarded \$15,000 for implementation of SMART Moves (Skill Mastery and Resistance Training) at the Boys and Girls Club in Olathe; this is a return to 2020 funding level, following a standard 6% decrease across applicants in 2021 due to reduced tax collections.
+The DAC recommends the Boys and Girls Club be awarded \$25,000 for implementation of SMART Moves (Skill Mastery and Resistance Training) at the Boys and Girls Club in Olathe; this represents an increase, which will support delivery of services to additional students.
+The Boys and Girls Club moved to a new, expanded campus and is able to serve more students.
 SMART Moves teaches Olathe club members (ages 5-18) to recognize and resist media and peer pressure to engage in tobacco/alcohol/drug use, and other risky behavior.
 SMART Moves has shown great impact in increasing awareness of the dangers of drug and alcohol use, increasing knowledge of how to resist peer pressure and media influences, and increasing self-esteem among participants.
+Boys and Girls Club has established relationships with corporate partners, such as Comcast, Sysco, Garmin, and Compass Minerals to support older youth with job experience opportunities.
 The Olathe School District provides transportation to the Club from Central Elementary, Oregon Trail Middle School, Washington Elementary, and Olathe North High School.

 Results Projected: The objective of SMART Moves is to prevent or delay the onset of alcohol and drug use as well as involvement in other risky behaviors by young people.
 This is accomplished by providing participants with the protective factors necessary to resist the influences toward negative behaviors and the confidence and knowledge to make informed positive decisions.
 Participants will demonstrate an increased knowledge of the dangers of alcohol and drug use, tools to resist peer pressure and media influence, and how to resolve conflict non-violently.
 Participants will self-report abstinence from drug and alcohol use.
-The organization anticipates serving 370 Olathe youth during 2022.
+The organization anticipates serving 370 Olathe youth during 2023.

-Outcomes Achieved During 2020: During 2020, 310 Johnson County youth were served.
-As indicated by pre and post-tests, 94.5% of program participants demonstrated an increase in knowledge of the dangers of alcohol and drug use.
-93% of participants also increased their knowledge of the use of tools and strategies to resist peer pressure and media influence and 93.8% demonstrated an increase in knowledge about how to resolve conflict non-violently.
+Outcomes Achieved During 2021: During 2021, 340 Johnson County youth were served.
+As indicated by pre and post-tests, 95% of program participants demonstrated an increase in knowledge of the dangers of alcohol and drug use.
+95% of participants also increased their knowledge of the use of tools and strategies to resist peer pressure and media influence and 95% demonstrated an increase in knowledge about how to resolve conflict non-violently.